 I don't have that many photos so will post some from airliners.net.
 As usual, credit goes to the respective photographers.

-Boarding pass of Jetstar.
-Definitely a collectible item for those who collect it.
+A boarding pass of Jetstar.
+Definitely a collectable item for those who collect it.

 Thanks to fightradar24, I knew what aircraft registration I would be flying on and to be my delight it was the first A320 in Jetstar fleet fitted with the "sharklets" - 9V-JSS!